 That fonts have a greater impact on your consumers than you’ll expect.
 How you plan to elicit emotion from your audience and turn them into consumers depends on your choice of font.
 Consider what message you want to convey when it comes to your font choices.

 Shapes Offer A Window Into Your Brand

-Shapes can have a significant impact on how your audience perceives your logo in Calgary.
+Shapes can have a significant impact on how your audience perceives your logo.